bertolo1988/imagifier/README.md

 # How it works

-It transforms every square of pixels of a source image to an image wich pixels are made by images of the given collection.
+It transforms every pixel of the source image to an image wich pixels are made by images of the given collection.

 # Compile